 Clear reporting lines have been established.
 A gantt chart has been drawn up clearly identifying timelines and deliverables.
-The WP leads will be responsible for their deliverables and will report to the project manager.
+The WP leads will be responsible for their deliverables and will report to the PI.
 Any slippage in milestones will be identified immediately so that remedial action can be taken.

-The lead applicant will be responsible for applying for NIGB and IRAS approvals.
+The lead applicant will be responsible for applying for the necessary approvals.
 The lead institution will be responsible for recruitment and supervision of one of the two research assistants while the second one will be managed within Imperial College London and supervised by TW.

-• A Project Advisory Group has been established to provide a wider perspective on the research.
+A Study Steering Committee has been established to provide a wider perspective on the research.

-The Project Advisory Group will meet bi-annually with the first meeting in month one of the project.
+The Project Advisory Group will meet at least annually.